Jurickson Profar Player Props: Rockies vs. Pirates

 Jurickson Profar At The Plate

-- Profar is batting .216 with five doubles, three home runs and 16 walks.
+- Profar is hitting .220 with five doubles, five home runs and 17 walks.

-- Profar has picked up a hit in 66.7% of his 30 games this season, with multiple hits in 16.7% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.